section-engineering-education/engineering-education/articles/php-yii2-framework/index.md

 To follow along with this tutorial, you need to have the following:
 - A code editor like [Visual Studio Code](https://code.visualstudio.com/download)
 - Knowledge of PHP, HTML, and CSS
 - Apache Web server.
 Download it [here](https://www.apachefriends.org/download.html).
-After installation, a folder `/opt/lampp` will be created.
+After installation, a folder `/opt/lampp` will be created but not a folder `/opt/xampp`.
+This folder is only created in Linux OS like Ubuntu.

 ### step 1 -- install Yii 2